-We are a primary school and we take pupils from 4 to 11.
+Lilleshall Primary School make provision for children with a range of Special Educational Needs including, Cognition and learning, Communication and interaction, Social, emotional and mental health and Sensory and/or physical needs .
 At Lilleshall we believe that every child matters and they all have the right to achieve to their full potential in an environment that provides challenging, motivating and memorable experiences.
 Children with Special Educational Needs and Disabilities will be provided with an appropriately paced and differentiated curriculum.

 What are the school’s policies for the identification and assessment of children attending the school?

 At Lilleshall, children are identified as having Special Educational Needs and Disabilities (SEND) through a variety of ways, these may include a combination of the following:-

 Once a child has been identified as needing support beyond quality first teaching within the classroom they join our SEND register at Wave 2 and this will be evaluated on a termly basis ensuring that children are accelerated through the Waves and receive appropriate support, including that of outside agencies as appropriate.

 What is the provision for children at Lilleshall Primary School and how is it evaluated?

 Our vision at Lilleshall Primary School is to provide all our children with the very best education through developing a lifelong love of learning.
 We have high aspirations for all children and high expectations of all members of our school community.
 We aim to provide a stimulating, attractive and safe environment for our children to learn in.
 High standards of participation, work and behaviour are insisted upon to enable everyone to reach their full potential.
 Working together for excellence and enjoyment we aim to create an environment that provides challenging, motivating and memorable experiences, which will excite and engage all pupils in their learning.